 "Our Forest Family has worked hard over the past year and a half to make some real and tangible improvements to not only our school, but our community as a whole.

 “We have so much to offer and feel that all students should have access to what we are creating here at our school.”

 Louise Welcome, headteacher at St Andrews, said: “The Governors and Leadership of the School are very sensitive to the needs of the entire St Andrew's community.

 "We will work closely with our current wonderful boys and staff to ensure that if St Andrew's becomes co-educational from September 2021 it does so successfully, building on the very best bits of our existing community and forging a new future for the school and the educational provision in Worthing.”

 No changes are proposed for any of the existing year groups at both schools and there are no proposals to alter the single-sex girls’ schools Millais School in Horsham or Davison CE High School for Girls in Worthing.

-People can now take part in the consultation on the West Sussex County Council website from June 1-29.
-The Cabinet Member will assess all of the feedback before making a decision in late July.
+People were able to take part in the consultation from June 1-29.
+The Cabinet Member will have assessed all of the feedback before making a decision in late July.